 Q: How often should I test my sump pump?

-A: Every 3–4 months, especially before spring rains and fall storms.
+A: Every 3–4 months, especially before spring melt & fall storms.

 12. Take Action Now